Jonathan2251/lbd/source/gpu.rst

   and reducing stutter for when the frame rate is both higher and lower than the refresh rate of the display.
 This makes it perfect for situations where the frame rate varies, which happens a lot when gaming.
-  Today, you can even find G-SYNC technology in gaming laptops! [#g-sync]_
+  Today, you can even find G-SYNC technology in gaming laptops!

+  AMD has a similar solution called FreeSync.
+However, this doesn’t require a proprietary chip in the monitor.
+  In FreeSync, the AMD Radeon driver, and the display firmware handle the communication.
+  Generally, FreeSync monitors are less expensive than their G-SYNC counterparts, but gamers generally prefer G-SYNC over FreeSync as the latter may cause ghosting, where old images leave behind artifacts [#g-sync]_.

 Basic geometry in computer graphics
 -----------------------------------